fjnn/hvl-ele201/_pages/lectures/l4-timers-interrupt2.md

     __HAL_TIM_ENABLE_IT(&htim3, TIM_IT_TRIGGER);
     ```
 1. Build and upload.
-1. Observe the LD1 as you press and hold the external button.
+1. To debug if you timer interrupt work, we have set LD1 to toggle inside the ISR callback function.
+Observe the LD1 as you press and hold the external button.
+If so, your interrupt is set properly.
+Blinking a LED is a very common way to debug in embedded system development since printing a log is much more difficult.
 1. Debug the code and see the `tim3_cnt` updates as you press and hold the button, and keeps the same value when you release it.

     {: .notice--info}